Persipura Jayapura

-Persatuan Sepakbola Indonesia Jayapura, or Persipura, is an Indonesian football club based in Jayapura, Papua.
-The club was founded in 1963 and currently competes in the Liga 2.
-Persipura used to always use the Mandala Stadium as their home and to compete in Liga 2 for the 2022-2023 season, Persipura use Lukas Enembe Stadium.
-Persipura Papua is one of the giants of modern football in Indonesia with various league and tournament titles.
-Persipura is also known as the producer of great footballers from the land of Papua such as Rully Nere, Jack Komboy, Eduard Ivakdalam, Boaz Solossa, Ian Louis Kabes and Imanuel Wanggai.
-They are known for playing style relying on the abilities of individual players.
+Persatuan Sepakbola Indonesia Jayapura, or Persipura, is an Indonesian professional football club based in Jayapura, Papua.
+The club was founded in 1963 and currently competes in the Championship.

+One of the giants of modern football in Indonesia, Persipura has won numerous league and cup titles.
+The club is known for having a distinct playing style, which often showcases the individual abilities of players.
+Persipura is also known for producing great players from Papua such as Rully Nere, Jack Komboy, Eduard Ivakdalam, Boaz Solossa, Ian Louis Kabes, and Imanuel Wanggai.

 History

 Foundation and early years (1963–1994)

 Persipura's history is mysterious.
 The club's administrators cannot fully make sure that the club was founded in 1963, since there are also proof that suggests the club might have been founded in 1965, 1962, or even 1950.
 Other than that, the administrators also cannot fully make sure Persipura's original name.

 The early years were not filled with a lot of achievements.
 They only managed to win the Perserikatan First Division two times in 1979 and 1993.
 Other than that, they were runners-up in the 1980 Perserikatan season.
 In the final match of that season which took place on 31 August at Senayan Stadium, they lost to Persiraja Banda Aceh 3–1.
 The goalscorers were Leo Kapisa on 15th minute for Persipura, Rustam Syafari ('45), and Bustamam ('55, '81) for Persiraja.